 The St. Marys River is the eastern border between Georgia and Florida.
 St. Marys, GA, is the gateway to Cumberland National Seashore Park and the home of Crooked River State Park.
 Go a bit further south to Florida's First Coast passing Amelia Island, Big Talbot and Little Talbot Island State Parks, and Fort George Island before crossing the St. Johns River to the Jacksonville Beaches.
 This area, with its many rivers, pine forests, and lush marshes, provides a perfect background for learning, teaching, and playing the arts of Tai Chi/Qigong and Bathing in Nature.

-This website, thus, will provide you with information to not only my classes, events, and workshops, but also those of my fellow Tai Chi Instructors from the Golden Isles of GA to the First Coast of FL.
+This website, thus, will provide you with information to not only my classes, events, and workshops, but also those of my fellow Tai Chi Instructors in Jacksonville, FL and The Beaches.